elinsky/Intern-Trading-Game/.clinerules/docstring-rules.md

       Parameters
       ----------
 * Align types and descriptions vertically as in scikit‑learn.
-* Wrap lines at ≤ 88 characters.
+* Wrap lines at ≤ 79 characters.
 * Inline math using LaTeX.
 Longer derivations may be indented as::

       .. math::

          V = e^{-rT} \mathbb{E}[(S_T - K)^+]

-* Reference academic papers or manuals with BibTeX‑style citations in “Notes”.
+* Reference academic papers or manuals with BibTeX‑style citations in "Notes".

 ---

 ## Enforcement checklist (evaluated by Cline)
 1. For each public object lacking a docstring or with < 10 non‑blank lines, fail.
 2. Parse docstring text and verify presence (case‑insensitive) of required section headers (`Parameters`, `Returns` or `Yields`, and either `Notes` or `TradingContext`, plus `Examples`).
 3. CI job `docstring-enforce` runs `/scripts/ci/enforce_docstrings.py`.
 Exit 1 on violation.
 4. Override allowed only with commit footer:

        #docstring-override: true